 |9||Auto Club Insurance Association||A-||2.5%|

-Many different factors come into play when insurance companies calculate the cost of homeowners insurance.
-Some, like the age of your home, are within your control.
-Others, like crime rates or natural disasters, are beyond your control.
-Here are some of the factors that affect the cost of homeowners insurance in Minnesota.
+Several factors come into play when insurance companies calculate the cost of your homeowners insurance.
+Some factors, like the type of pet you own, are within your control.
+Other factors, like neighborhood crime rates, are beyond your control.
+Here are some of the factors that influence the cost of homeowners insurance in Minnesota.